Meet Longtime VBT Group Organizers Bill and Noelle B.

 What about active travel appeals to you and how did you find out about VBT?

 We learned about VBT from biking friends many years ago and since then the active vacations we have taken have allowed us to experience the local environment in each of the countries we have visited with VBT much more effectively than any other form of tourism.
 As an example, you can read extensively about the death and destruction that occurred in Europe during World War I. However, until you ride through a small French village and pass the inevitable memorial to the Great War and see the number of names on that memorial, it is difficult to appreciate just how devastating that war was.

 What is it about a vacation with VBT that keeps you coming back year after year?

 VBT provides outstanding service throughout the entire vacation experience.
 We have taken many trips with you over the years, and there has never been an occasion when we were not met at the airport upon arrival as promised.
 Similarly, the trip leaders we have had without exception have been outstanding technicians and representatives of their countries.
 The value for the dollar is impossible to beat for the services provided, in our opinion.

-You mentioned how VBT tours allow you to experience the local environment of your destination much more effectively than any other form of tourism.
-Since you recently returned from the Andalusian region of Spain, could you tell us a little about some of the cultural highlights of that tour?
+You mentioned how VBT tours allow you to experience the local environment of your destination more effectively than any other form of tourism.
+Since you recently returned from Slovenia, Austria, and Italy, could you tell us a little about some of the cultural highlights of that tour?

-You’ve traveled with VBT for over ten years to places like Italy, Vietnam, France, Hungary, Costa Rica, and more-what has been your favorite vacation with us so far and why?
+You’ve traveled with VBT for many years to places like Italy, Vietnam, France, Hungary, Costa Rica, and more- what have been your favorite vacations with us so far and why?

 Noelle—my favorite trip was to Croatia in part because of the challenging biking, the beautiful scenery, the home cooking class and dinner, and the excellent trip leaders.
 Also, the pre-trip in Dubrovnik and the post-trip in Split were outstanding.